10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: yes.

-They have an excellent memory for branches and can forage on the bushy floors of plantations, before returning to the exact same perch during the day (this is a nocturnal species).
-Eyelash vipers are another species which constantly keepers banana plantation pickers on their toes.
-Deaths are rare, but the bite can induce vomiting, a cold sweat, and spontaneous bleeding.
+Eyelash vipers have an excellent memory for branches, and can forage on the overgrown floors of plantations, before returning to the exact same branch perch during the day.
+This is a nocturnal species, and bite symptoms including vomiting, cold sweats and spontaneous bleeding.

 10 Montpellier snake